opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

    :class: note

    If there is no match after the textual search, the information "Your search didn't match any dataset." will be displayed instead of the catalog cards.
-   Each textual search being recorded, the administrators of an OpenDataSoft portal know about each search without a match.
+   Each textual search being recorded, the administrators of an Opendatasoft portal know about each search without a match.
 That way, knowing the interests and needs of their end-users, they might publish new datasets in the future to answer these interests and needs.

 To make a textual search: